Siddhesh-hub/Sentinel-AI-Enterprise-LLM-Governance-Security-Gateway/README.md

 - Fast first-layer protection with no model cost for obvious attacks
 - Structured JSON responses instead of free-form model output
 - Clear separation between security judgment and final answer generation
-- Easy to test locally with bundled prompt scenarios
+- Easy to test with bundled prompt scenarios
 - Useful audit trail in `logs/audit.log`
 - Small codebase that is easy to extend